Language Arts 5

 Summary of Course Content and Activities

-Math 5 is designed as a 4-day/week course that takes into account the Alberta Program of Studies learning outcomes (prior to the new curriculum rollout in 2022—a new course will be up and running in the fall of 2024).
+Math 5 is designed as a 4-day/week course that takes into account the Alberta Program of Studies learning outcomes.
 At the beginning of each week, students can practice their addition, subtraction, multiplication, and division skills by working through “Mad Math Minute” quizzes.
-Then, students work through the daily lessons, reading through the lesson material while also watching teacher-created Loom videos to help the students understand the day’s mathematical concepts.
+Then, students work through the daily lessons—reading through the lesson material and/or watching teacher-created Loom videos to help the students understand the day’s mathematical concepts.
 Students are provided with in-lesson formative assignments, group discussion questions where students show other students what they learned in the lessons, as well as assignments that need to be handed in for grading.
 A newer and exciting type of assessment is to have students create Math Stories, where they have the opportunity to explain what they know.
 Review assignments are provided occasionally.
 Each unit has an exam and there is a final exam that are all done in Moodle.

 Philosophy statement